ScienceSoft-Inc/calendar-bundle/README.md

 CalendarBundle - jQuery fullcalendar bundle.
 ===============

+Latest version of jQuery fullcalendar was integrated into this bundle.
+This a for of original bundle provided by https://github.com/adesigns/calendar-bundle .

 This bundle allows you to integrate the [jQuery FullCalendar](http://arshaw.com/fullcalendar/) plugin into your Symfony2 application.

 Once installed, this bundle will use event listeners to load events from any bundle in your application.